How Incomplete Patient Assessments Lead to Harm & Medical Malpractice

 Conclusion: Why Every History Matters

-Failure to conduct a comprehensive history and physical examination is a serious lapse, one that continues to result in medical malpractice claims, preventable harm, and lost lives.
+Failure to conduct a comprehensive history and physical examination is a serious lapse, one that continues to result in medical errors that lead to medical malpractice claims, preventable harm, and lost lives.
 Time pressures, fragmented care, and cognitive biases all contribute to these mistakes.
 However, these are not excuses, they are problems that need addressing.

 Patients and families can play a role by being proactive: bring a written medical history, ask providers if they’ve reviewed it, and don’t hesitate to speak up if something seems overlooked.